russell-parrott/reet/README.md

 ## Provenance

-Structural Governance Standard for A was originated and published by **Russell Parrott** in 2025.
+Structural Governance Standard for AI was originated and published by **Russell Parrott** in 2025.
 This repository constitutes the authoritative public record of the doctrine, including its definitions, test methods, and canonical schemas.

 DOI: [![DOI](https://zenodo.org/badge/1038390482.svg)](https://doi.org/10.5281/zenodo.16880174)